vizionary/layercake/README.md

 ## Getting Started

 Simply open `layercake.html` in any modern web browser.
 No installation, server, or internet connection required (except for loading basemaps).

+## Contributing

+Want to help make Layercake better?
+Check out our [development roadmap](TODO.md) and pick something that looks interesting.

+No need to be an expert - we welcome contributions from everyone.

 ## License